The S.T.A.R. Method: A More Effective, Less Stressful Way to Process Email

 Here’s a quick breakdown:

-1. S stands for SCAN.
+- S stands for SCAN.

-2. Scan your Inbox for senders and subjects.
-This step gives you a higher perspective of what’s in your Inbox – you have to know where you’re starting from and where you’re going.
+Scan your Inbox for senders and subjects.
+This step gives you a higher perspective of what’s in your Inbox – you have to know where you’re starting from and where you’re going. - T stands for TRASH – as in “trash everything that’s not relevant, useful, or something you want or need.”

-4. You may see 60% of the messages in your Inbox disappear at this one step alone.
+You may see 60% of the messages in your Inbox disappear from this one step alone. - A stands for ARCHIVE, as in “archive relevant reference information.”

-6. There are a lot of messages that just contain information that you want to keep but that don’t need any specific action from you at this time.
-Archiving them clears them from your attention, and this may account for 20-30% of the messages in your Inbox.
+A lot of messages just contain information that you want to keep but that don’t require any specific action from you at this time.
+Archiving them clears them from your attention, and these may account for 20-30% of the messages in your Inbox. - R stands for RESPOND, as in “respond to what’s left.”

 The other main difference between the S.T.A.R. method and the R.A.F.T. method is that the goal of the S.T.A.R. method is not to get to Inbox Zero – instead, it gets you to a much more manageable Inbox that lets you have the perspective to consider what needs to be done with your Inbox in the context of everything else you need to be doing.

-Why The S.T.A.R.
-Method is Better Than the R.A.F.T.
+Why the S.T.A.R.
+Method Is Better Than the R.A.F.T.
 Method

 When I recommended the R.A.F.T. method, I was heavily influenced by the literature on home and office organizing.
-The R.A.F.T. method works beautifully for physical stuff, and, two years ago, the volume of traffic sent by email wasn’t as high as it is today, so it was a great start at an effective email habit.
+The R.A.F.T. method works beautifully for physical stuff, and two years ago, the volume of traffic sent by email wasn’t as high as it is today, so it was a great start at an effective email habit.

 More importantly, though, the R.A.F.T. method doesn’t incorporate two of the best features of modern email clients: 1) the ability to see, almost at a glance, everything that’s in your Inbox, and 2) batch processing.
-When you’re dealing with physical files, you can’t see 80 discrete items at once, so you do have to process them one at a time.
+When you’re dealing with physical files, you can’t see 80 discrete items at once, so you have to process them one at a time.
 And even if you could see them all at once, you could only shift them around one item at a time.

 Spend less time and energy fighting with your Inbox and more time doing other, more meaningful activities – give the S.T.A.R. method a try.